NUS-HPC-AI-Lab/DD-Ranking/README.md

 ```
 ### Quickstart

-Below is a step-by-step guide on how to use our `dd_ranking`.
-This demo is based on soft labels (source code can be found in `demo_soft.py`).
-You can find hard label demo in `demo_hard.py`.
+Below is a step-by-step guide on how to use our `ddranking`.
+This demo is based on LRS on soft labels (source code can be found in `demo_soft.py`).
+You can find LRS on hard labels in `demo_hard.py` and ARS in `demo_aug.py`.
+DD-Ranking supports multi-GPU Distributed evaluation.
+You can simply use `torchrun` to launch the evaluation.

 **Step1**: Intialize a soft-label metric evaluator object.
 Config files are recommended for users to specify hyper-parameters.
 Sample config files are provided [here](https://github.com/NUS-HPC-AI-Lab/DD-Ranking/tree/main/configs).